Triggers are Your Path to Freedom

 His response was, “I may push them, but I didn’t install them.”

-What does a trigger look like?
+What might a trigger look like?

 A trigger might be a passing comment, a complaint aimed at you, a perceived criticism about something you did wrong (or something you did not do that you should have), or it might be a public insult or rejection.